Virginia-Highland Tour of Homes

-This is the 20th anniversary of our tour and this year we feature an impressive line up of seven beautiful homes plus the Church of Our Saviour, each location paired with delicious menu samplings from local restaurants.
-Restaurants participating in this year’s tour include Atkins Park, El Taco, Fontaine’s, Highland Tap, La Tavola, Moore Farms, Murphy’s, Noche, Tapa Tapa and Timone’s.
-Special thanks to San Francisco Coffee for providing beverages again this year at the YWCA welcome station.
+This is the 21st anniversary of our tour and this year we feature an impressive line up of six beautiful homes, each paired with delicious menu samplings from local restaurants.
+Restaurants participating in this year’s tour include Atkins Park, Fontaine’s, Highland Tap, Marlow’s Tavern, Murphy’s, Noche, and Savi.
+Special thanks to San Francisco Coffee for providing beverages again this year at the John Howell Park welcome station.

 Our local sponsors help make the Tour of Homes an outstanding success year after year.
 Please support them with your patronage.

 For more information, click here to visit the official 2015 Tour of Homes website.